bcmi/ControlCom-Image-Composition/README.md

 ````

 ## Other Resources
++ We summarize the papers and codes of generative image composition: [Awesome-Generative-Image-Composition](https://github.com/bcmi/Awesome-Generative-Image-Composition)
 + We summarize the papers and codes of image composition from all aspects: [Awesome-Image-Composition](https://github.com/bcmi/Awesome-Image-Composition)
 + We summarize all possible evaluation metrics to evaluate the quality of composite images:  [Composite-Image-Evaluation](https://github.com/bcmi/Composite-Image-Evaluation)
-+ We write a comprehensive on image composition: [the 3rd edition](https://arxiv.org/abs/2106.14490)
++ We write a comprehensive survey on image composition: [the latest version](https://arxiv.org/pdf/2106.14490.pdf)